initialed85/basic-python-project/README.md

     python setup.py bdist_wheel
     twine upload dist/*

-At this point, your package should now be publish to PyPI.
+At this point, your package should now be published to PyPI.